We restore flowering sides

 – all necessary permits have been obtained,

-– part of the preparations included obtaining official permits for the implementation of field work related to the restoration of habitats, which we also managed to obtain and are proceeding in accordance with the requirements of the nature protection authorities.
+– preparations also included obtaining official permissions for fieldwork related to habitat restoration, which were successfully secured, and activities proceed in accordance with the requirements of nature conservation authorities.

 B: Purchase/lease of land and/or compensation payments for use rights

-– DINPI in Hungary purchased 14.7 ha of land suitable for project activities, thus fulfilling the project’s goal,
+– in Hungary, DINPI purchased 14.7 ha of land suitable for project activities, thus fulfilling the project target,

-– in Slovakia, the lease of land in the SCI Dolné Lazy and Vršatské bradlá was successfully completed, where we are also carrying out project activities C.1 and C.2, and at the same time negotiations are underway with land owners about possible purchases and leases at other locations.
+– in Slovakia, leases were successfully concluded for land in the SACs Dolné Lazy and Vršatec Cliffs, where project activities C.1 and C.2 are being implemented, and negotiations with landowners for additional purchases and leases at other sites are ongoing.

 D: Monitoring of impact of the project actions